w3f/polkadot-wiki/docs/learn/learn-staking-faq.md

 Within the context of a single bag, nodes are not sorted by their stake, but instead placed in insertion order.
-Accounts can put themselves in front of other accounts with lower stake in the same bag using the 'bagsList.putInFrontOf' extrinsic.
+Accounts can put themselves in front of other accounts with lower stake in the same bag using the `bagsList.putInFrontOf` extrinsic.
 It's important to note that this process only puts you in front of an account that has lower stake in the same bag.
 Check this [support article](https://support.polkadot.network/support/solutions/articles/65000181018-i-have-more-than-the-minimum-bonded-but-i-m-not-getting-rewards) for instructions.

 :::